Hong seeks to relive glory days with South Korea

 An elegant sweeper in his playing days, Hong seems unsure whether he has the right personnel for a fluid three-man backline with two rampaging wingbacks, or if a more rigid, flat back four is the way to go.

-The most respected figure in Korean soccer after playing 136 times for his country, the 45-year-old Hong is idolized by the younger members of the squad and his authority is never questioned in the dressing room.
+The most respected figure in Korean football after playing 136 times for his country, the 45-year-old Hong is idolised by the younger members of the squad and his authority is never questioned in the dressing room.

-The KFA is likely to give Hong time to mold the national team over the next few years, providing the South Koreans give a decent account of themselves in Brazil where they will face Belgium, Algeria and Russia in Group H.

 (Editing by Pritha Sarkar and Mike Collett)